-Every car has a unique vehicle identification number (VIN) the car’s identity code.
-Sometimes know as the chassis check number.
+Every single car made receives a unique VIN number (Vehicle Identification Number).
+It’s the car’s identity code, sometimes known as the chassis check number.

-A VIN contains 17 characters (digits and capital letters) giving a car it’s own identification.
+A VIN contains 17 characters (digits and capital letters).
+The VIN number acts as the car’s fingerprint.

-The DVLA VIN shows the car’s features and specifications as well as country of manufacture.
+The DVLA VIN check is free and shows the car’s features and specifications and the country of the manufacturer for the vehicle.
+For instance.
 Cars built in the UK contain SA-SM in the VIN.

 Here is where to check the VIN on your vehicle:

 - Door frame/door post of the drivers front door.

 - Engine (machined pad on the front of the engine).